De Computis uses the following peer review procedure:

 -Use of DOIs in their new materials

-Principles of ethics, negligence statement and plagiarism detection policy
+Principles of ethics, negligence statement, plagiarism detection policy and use of artificial intelligence tools

 1. Responsibilities or behavior of the editorial board and editorial committee